-This paper describes the design of Exchange 2013 infrastructure on PowerEdge R730xd servers and Dell Storage MD1400 DAS enclosures.
-This paper proposes the PowerEdge R730xd server with Dell Storage MD1400 DAS enclosure as a building block for Exchange and provides a sample reference implementation of the proposed block architecture for 12,500 mailboxes.
+This paper describes the design of Exchange 2013 infrastructure on PowerEdge R730xd servers.
+This paper proposes the PowerEdge R730xd server as a building block for Exchange and provides a sample reference implementation of the proposed block architecture for 8,000 mailboxes.
 The design is verified for the expected performance using both Microsoft Exchange JetStress and Loadgen tools.
-This paper also provides a brief overview of different user profile options.
+The paper also provides a brief overview of different user profile options.